amaziahub/gcp-py-cloud-function/README.md

----
 <div>

 <div align="center">

+**gcp-py-cloud-function**
+</div>

-> **gcp-py-cloud-function** – This project demonstrates how to create, deploy, and test a simple Google Cloud Function using Python.
+> This project demonstrates how to create, deploy, and test a simple Google Cloud Function using Python.
 The function responds to HTTP requests and returns a JSON message.

-</div>

 <div align="center">